Do you need to check your credit records at both Experian and Equifax?

-A lender that is lending longer or larger sums at a market leading rate is likely to be much fussier than your average store card.
-So whilst a bad credit lender won’t care if you have a few missed payments a few years ago, a mortgage lender may well reject your application.
+A lender that is lending large amounts at a very good rate is likely to be much fussier than your average store card.
+And a bad credit lender may not care if you have a few missed payments a few years ago, but a mortgage lender may well reject your application.

 “There are debts that aren’t mine on my record”

 It could be you are being mixed up with another debtor or it could be identity theft.
 See Unknown debts on your credit file for more information about how to tackle this situation.

 That depends on why you are checking your files.

-If it’s just curiosity and you only want to be bothered with checking one, then go for Experian – they are used by a lot more lenders.
+If it’s just curiosity and you only want to be bothered with checking one, then go for Experian – they are used by a lot more lenders than the other two.